Which of the following is the best example of Newton's First ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following is the best example of Newton's First Law of Motion?
+Which of the following is the best example of Newton's First and Second Laws affecting your daily life?

 A